sarahparkerman4444/myProductsService/README.md

 ## Overview

-The products service provides the backend for a products and inventory feature for your application.
+The products service provides the backend for a products and inventory feature for your app.
 It exposes the **Product** and **Property** data models.
 These data models have a many-to-many relationship.

 ## Data models